Table of Contents

 When I first moved to Dublin, I told myself I’d travel somewhere new every week.
 Well, I learned when you have to work (and move residence several times) that isn’t possible.
 For the most part, I was able to travel somewhere outside of Dublin each month.
 Aside from my visit to London (one of my favourite places to visit) all of the cities I went to were ones I hadn’t visited before.
 I got to visit a few new destinations in Ireland, but I’m looking forward to visiting more places in Ireland 2018.

 And about 2018 where am I going?
 Well in February I’m going to London again.
 The musical Hamilton is opening on the West End, and I got tickets for myself and a couple of my friends (who are coming over from Canada).
-I am going to conference in Rotterdam, The Netherlands in May.
-I’ve visited Amsterdam before, but not Rotterdam, so I’m looking forward to this visit.
 I’ll be living in Ireland for a few more months, so I’m going to try to visit a few more places in Ireland while I’m here.
 In mid-August, my Ireland visa expires, so I’ll be going back home to Canada.
 Before then I’m hoping to take a few more trips around Europe.

 Overall 2017 didn’t play out how I expected.
 There were some hurdles (like moving for the 3rd time since moving to Dublin), but overall the year has been pretty good.
 I look forward to more travels and joy in 2018.

 How was your 2017?
-Where did you visit this past year?
 Where are you going to in 2018?
 Feel free to share your experience in the comments below.